Sandip-2025/Weather-App/README.md

 # Weather-App
-This app is build using jetpack compose , koin and kotlin language.
+This app is built on Mvvm clean architecture and uses jetpack compose , koin DI and kotlin language.